Exubera Side Effects

 Applies to insulin inhalation, rapid acting: inhalation aerosol powder

-In addition to its needed effects, some unwanted effects may be caused by insulin inhalation, rapid acting (the active ingredient contained in Exubera).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, insulin inhalation, rapid acting (the active ingredient contained in Exubera) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - blurred vision

 - cool, pale skin

 - increased hunger

 - puffiness or swelling of the eyelids or around the eyes, face, lips, or tongue

 - tightness in the chest

 Some side effects of insulin inhalation, rapid acting may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them: